rmcsharry/what-test/README.md

 # what-test
-A simple Django/React app for product searching
+A simple Django Rest Framework api for product searching, with user registration/login via the api